Mamma Mia! (musical): Original West End production

 The musical opened in the West End at the Prince Edward Theatre on 6 April 1999, and transferred to the Prince of Wales Theatre on 9 June 2004, where it played until it moved to the Novello Theatre on 6 September 2012.
 Directed by Phyllida Lloyd with choreography by Anthony Van Laast, the original cast featured Siobhan McCarthy, Lisa Stokke, and Hilton McRae.

 The show closed in March 2020 due to the COVID-19 pandemic in the United Kingdom, and reopened at the Novello Theatre on 25 August 2021.
 On 17 July 2024, Mamma Mia! celebrated its 10,000th performance in the West End.

+A new company took over at the Novello on 12 October 2026, with Sara Poyzer returning as Donna and Richard Standing as Sam, Vivien Carter as Tanya, Laura Medforth as Rosie, and Ellie Gilbert-Grey and Kyle Cox as Sophie and Sky; booking was extended to 2 October 2027.
+In September 2026 the musical was licensed to schools and universities in the United Kingdom and Ireland for the first time, through Music Theatre International.